Compressible Flow CFD Training Package, Beginners, 10 Projects

-This CFD training package is prepared for BEGINNER users of ANSYS Fluent software in the COMPRESSIBLE FLOW area including 10 practical exercises.
+Compressible Flow CFD Training Package is prepared for BEGINNER users of ANSYS Fluent software in the COMPRESSIBLE FLOW area, including 10 practical exercises.
 You will learn and obtain comprehensive training on how to simulate projects.
 The achieved knowledge will enable you to choose the most appropriate modeling approaches and methods for applications and CFD simulations.

 Problem 1 deals with the flow of water vapor as the main fluid (primary) and the secondary fluid (suction) within a convergent-divergent Steam Ejector.
 The purpose of the present simulation is to investigate the behavior of primary and secondary fluid after passing through the internal convergent-divergent nozzle and the ejector diffuser.
 In the present model, due to the vacuum pressure difference between the two inlet fluids, the suction phenomenon for the secondary fluid has to occur.